Running Against Roy Moore: Can Doug Jones Win Over Alabama's Weary Voters?

 Describing herself as a Reagan Republican, she plans to break party lines in the Senate race.

-"In every presidential election since I was old enough to vote I have voted for the Republican candidate," says Powers.
-"Yet here I have absolutely no compunction about voting for Doug Jones."
+"In every presidential election since I was old enough to vote, I have voted for the Republican candidate," says Powers.
+"Yet here, I have absolutely no compunction about voting for Doug Jones."

-The controversy over Roy Moore's candidacy has given Democrats a rare opportunity in a state that hasn't been represented by a Democrat in the Senate in more than 20 years.
+The controversy over Moore's candidacy has given Democrats a rare opportunity in a state that hasn't been represented by a Democrat in the Senate in more than 20 years.

-Doug Jones is trying to use that opening to piece together a coalition that welcomes disaffected Republicans but still appeals to traditional Democratic voters.
+Jones is trying to use that opening to piece together a coalition that welcomes disaffected Republicans but still appeals to traditional Democratic voters.

-In Powers' case, she's troubled by the allegations that Moore molested and sexually assaulted teen girls decades ago.
-Powers already had reservations about Moore's record.
+Powers says she is troubled by the allegations that Moore molested and sexually assaulted teen girls decades ago.
+She already had reservations about Moore's record.

-Moore, a conservative Christian, was twice removed as the chief justice of the state supreme court for defying federal courts; once over a monument to the Ten Commandments, which Moore installed in the state judicial building, and once for refusing to implement the U.S. Supreme Court's order legalizing same-sex marriage.
+Moore, a conservative Christian, was twice removed as the chief justice of the state Supreme Court for defying federal courts: once over a monument of the Ten Commandments, which Moore installed in the state judicial building, and once for refusing to implement the U.S. Supreme Court's order legalizing same-sex marriage.

-"I don't believe in a theocracy," Powers says."[However] sincere he is in his beliefs, he has taken the position that his beliefs trump the U.S. Constitution."
+"I don't believe in a theocracy," Powers says. "[However] sincere he is in his beliefs, he has taken the position that his beliefs trump the U.S. Constitution."

-Democrat Doug Jones has been running ads targeting Republicans — voicing his support for gun rights and promising to work across party lines.
-And he's got plenty of money to spend on advertising and get out the vote efforts.
-Campaign finance reports show he's outraised Moore five to one since October.
+Jones has been running ads targeting Republicans — voicing his support for gun rights and promising to work across party lines.
+And he has plenty of money to spend on advertising and get-out-the-vote efforts.
+Campaign finance reports show he has outraised Moore 5 to 1 since October.

 "The fact that Doug is getting national money is incredible," says Sherri Ragsdale, deputy campaign manager for Democrat Bob Vance who ran a close race against Roy Moore for chief justice in 2012.

-"It tells that they're paying attention to Alabama and normally they don't because our party is so broken," says Ragsdale.
+"It tells that they're paying attention to Alabama, and normally, they don't because our party is so broken," says Ragsdale.

-Outside the Macon County Courthouse in Tuskegee, Alabama, Dr. Elaine Harrington chants "December 12th!"
-She's reminding people of election day during a Doug Jones campaign stop.
+Outside the Macon County Courthouse in Tuskegee, Dr. Elaine Harrington chants "December 12th!"
+She is reminding people of Election Day during a Doug Jones campaign stop.
 Jones suggests he needs to find a convertible for her to ride around town with a bullhorn.

 Jones is on a push to engage African-American voters — with visits to places that have historical resonance, like Selma and Tuskegee, which was once home to Booker T. Washington, George Washington Carver and the Tuskegee Airmen.